 2. Above the results table, click All attributes.
 A menu of attributes appears.

-3. Hover on an attribute from the menu.
+3. Hover over an attribute from the menu.
 A list of attribute values appears.

 4. Check the box next to any attribute value you want to narrow your results by.